-UNITS WILL COMPLETE EXERCISE ACTION SAFETY PLAN (EASP) AND A RISK ASSESSMENT BEFORE ANY TRAINING TAKES PLACE IF APPLICABLE, MOD Form 1930 (SAAF) Safe Activity Assurance Form with Range Control 7 days before usage of the OBUA/TIBUA
+UNITS WILL COMPLETE EXERCISE ACTION SAFETY PLAN (EASP) AND A RISK ASSESSMENT BEFORE ANY TRAINING TAKES PLACE.

 HAVE PRESENT IN RELATION TO NUMBERS ADEQUATE QUALIFIED PERSONNEL AND SAFETY STAFF.

 ADEQUATE QUALIFED MEDICAL /FIRST-AID STAFF AS LAID DOWN IN PAMPHLET 21.